When considering your child’s Catholic Baptism at St. Joseph’s Church we would like you to take a minute to reflect upon this decision.

 1) A baptized person who is non-Catholic may be a witness to baptism, but only together with a Catholic Sponsor.

 And finally, attendance at a baptismal preparation class for a first child (or for those not attending Church) will be a mandatory element to your child’s baptism. (canon 851).
+If parents have had 1 or more children baptized in the parish with the current pastor this requirement may be waived.

 * For those married by a Justice of the Peace the marriage validation/annulment procedure is strongly encouraged.
 We Stress your child’s first communion and your desire to be able to receive with your child according to the Church (canon 915).